 Day traders may not be interested in the long term fundamentals of the Ethereum blockchain, however the volatility of this market is enough for a successful day trader to become extremely wealthy in a very short period of time.
 Those interested in the trading of Ethereum as a long term investment can rest peacefully in the fact that relatively little institutional money has entered the market so far.
 It is also widely regarded that cryptocurrencies and blockchain-based assets are here to stay and whilst Ethereum may not come out on top, another cryptocurrency almost certainly will.
 By trading Ethereum today, it will then become clearer how to trade and speculate on other cryptocurrencies that may rival Ether in the future.

 Ethereum CFD Trading vs Buying/Selling

 There are two main forms of trading Ethereum and each have several key differences.
 These two forms of trading are CFD trading and buying/selling.
 When most people think of Ethereum trading, they imagine the purchase and sale of Ethereum tokens (ETH).
 However, with CFD trading, instead of actually purchasing the tokens for yourself, you purchase a contract which entitles you to the value of the purchased Ethereum.
 This means that you can buy and sell Ether without having to actually own the cryptocurrency itself.
 Instead, this type of trading can be analogized to “betting” on the value of the currency.
-However the differences go deeper than this:

 - No requirement to hold real Ether tokens